dairer/Extreme-Irish-Summer-Temperatures/README.md

 # Inference for extreme spatial temperature events in a changing climate with application to Ireland
 Here is the code for the paper "_Inference for extreme spatial temperature events in a changing climate with application to Ireland_", which you can read on arXiv.
-Feel free to use/adapt this code :) I cannot publish the data analysed for this project in this repository but details on how to download it are [here](#downloading-data).
-To get an overview of the project structure you can jump down here to the [file tree](#file-tree).
+Feel free to use/adapt this code.
+I cannot publish the data analysed for this project in this repository but details on how to download it are here.

 ## Downloading data
 ---------------------